puppetlabs/puppetlabs-puppet_authorization/README.md

 The puppet_authorization module generates or changes the auth.conf file using authorization rules written as Puppet resources.

 > Note that this module is used only for the new auth.conf file used by Puppet Server 2.2.0 and later.
-If you are using the previous auth.conf file, this module will not affect it.
-See Puppet Server documentation (TODO ADD LINK: Server config_file_auth.md?) for more information.
+If you are using the auth.conf file used by core Puppet, this module will not affect it.
+See [Puppet Server documentation](https://docs.puppetlabs.com/puppetserver/2.2/conf_file_auth.html) for detailed information about the auth.conf file.

 This module allows you to add custom rules to your auth.conf file by writing Puppet resources that can create, modify, or remove the associated rules from the auth.conf file.
 It allows the auth.conf to be created entirely from Puppet code---you never have to touch the auth.conf file directly.